Euphorbia paralias: Description

-It is an erect, glaucous, perennial plant growing up to 70 cm tall.
-The plant has many stems, dividing into 3–5 fertile branches, each branching further.
-The cauline leaves (arising from the stem, without stalk) are crowded, overlapping, elliptic-ovate (ovate toward the top of the stems), fleshy and 5–20 mm long.
+Euphorbia paralias is an erect, glaucous, perennial plant, growing up to 70 cm tall.
+It has many stems, dividing into 3–5 fertile branches, each branching further.
+The cauline leaves (arising from the stem, without a stalk) are crowded, overlapping, elliptic-ovate (ovate toward the top of the stems), fleshy and 5–20 mm long.
 Leaves on fertile branches are circular-rhombic or reniform.
-Flower head on a solitary cyathia, found in upper forks or at the apex, surrounded by bell-shaped bracts.
-Female flowers are with styles that divide into two short stigmas, flowering September–May.
-Fruit is a capsule flattened from above or nearly spherical, deep furrows, wrinkled on keels.
-Seeds ovoid, pale-grey and smooth.
+The flower head is on a solitary cyathium, found in upper forks or at the apex, surrounded by bell-shaped bracts.
+Female flowers have styles that divide into two short stigmas, flowering from September to May.
+The fruit is a capsule, flattened from above or nearly spherical, with deep furrows, and wrinkled on keels.
+Seeds are ovoid, pale-grey and smooth.
 There is a kidney-shaped fleshy outgrowth from the seed coat.

+Habitat

+This species inhabits sandy sea-shores.